PennyLaneAI/pennylane-rigetti/doc/usage.rst

 Arbitrary Hermitian observables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Arbitrary Hermitian expectation values, ``qml.expval.Hermitian``, are also supported by the QVM.
+Arbitrary Hermitian observables, ``qml.Hermitian``, are also supported by the QVM.
 However, since they are not necessarily unitary (and thus have eigenvalues :math:`\lambda_i\neq \pm 1`), we cannot use the similarity transform approach above.

 Instead, we can calculate the eigenvectors :math:`\mathbf{v}_i` of :math:`\hat{A}`, and construct our unitary change of basis operation as follows: